Who Needs To Follow ITAR Compliance?

 What Data Does Not Fall Under ITAR?

-What are ITAR Articles, Services and Technical Data?
+What Are ITAR Articles, Services and Technical Data?

 ITAR Articles include physical items such as equipment, parts, and components, which are specifically designed or modified for military use, including defense articles and defense services. * ITAR articles also includes any technical data or software directly related to these defense articles.